nikerla/vc-content/pages/docs/vc2devguide/working-with-platform-manager/extending-functionality/creating-new-module.md

 ### Creating and installing a module package

 1. Open Tools > NuGet Package Manager > Package Manager Console
-2. Run the following command: `Compress-Module`
+2. Run the following command: **Compress-Module**

 ![Compress Module](../../../../assets/images/docs/compress-module.png)

 The output will show the location of the created module package (ManagedModule1_1.0.0.zip).

-If `Compress-Module` command is not recognized, restart Visual Studio and repeat the command.
-Restarting may require to allow Visual Studio load the package generation script which is installed as NuGet package.
+If **Compress-Module** command is not recognized, restart Visual Studio and repeat the command.
+Restarting may require to allow Visual Studio to load the package generation script which is installed as NuGet package.

 3. Open the Virto Commerce Manager where you want to install this module
 4. Navigate to Modules > Advanced